Yongseok7717/FEniCS/ModelProblem.md

 # Mathematical model of viscoelasticity

 Dynamic vicoelastic problem of generalised Maxwell solid is represented as a second kind of Volterra integral equation with expontially decaying kernel.
-Our aim is to solve the hyperbolic PDE with memory terms by spatially continuous Galerkin finite element method (CGFEM) and Crank-Nicolso finite difference scheme for time discretisation.
+Our aim is to solve the hyperbolic PDE with memory terms by spatially continuous Galerkin finite element method (CGFEM) and Crank-Nicolson finite difference scheme for time discretisation.

 **We breifly introduce the model problem and give a numerical scheme.**